ameily/cyberdeck/README.md

   - **Docked** - HDMI is plugged in.
 Turns HDMI display into LXDE desktop and the touchscreen into a fullscreen xterm session.
 - Properly configures touchscreen to work in both docked and undocked mode.
 - Turn off touchscreen backlight when screensaver is active.
+- Mindfull meditation plan

+## Commands

+- `start` - start the cyberdeck
+- `banner` - print a status banner
+- `screensaver` - turn off the touchscreen backlight when the screensaver is active
+- `terminal` - launch a full screen xterm session on the touchscreen
+- `medidate [-d,--duration=MINUTES]` - launch a mindfull meditation session for the specified time
+  - Randomly creates a session from a selection of available mindfull meditation audio clips
+  - You can't hack if you're not grounded in the present moment!

 ## Setup